humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

    humctl score deploy
    ```

+4. Inspect the effective environment variables of your workload:

+- Open the portal at https://app.humanitec.io/orgs/${HUMANITEC_ORG}/apps/example-config-pattern/envs/development
+- Select the `example-config-pattern-workload` and inspect the log output of the `busybox` container.
+- Check the values of the `BUCKET_NAME` and or `BUCKET_REGION` variables.

 ## Explore the example

 1. Change the `name` and or `prefix` properties in [`config-developer-overrides.yaml`](./resource-definitions/config-developer-overrides.yaml).
 Try adding `region`.